Advertising Legal & Compliance

 Among other things, advertisements must ensure that necessary qualifying information is presented clearly and prominently (for example, disclosing if subjects in a trial engaged in regular exercise and followed a restricted-calorie diet as part of the study regimen, and clarifying that users should follow the same to expect similar results).

-FTC does not guarantee that following its guidance will not result in enforcement action; rather, it encourages industry to avoid puffery and over-stating results of studies that are not supported by the data, methods, and results.
+FTC does not guarantee that following its guidance will not result in enforcement action; instead, it encourages industry to avoid puffery and overstating results of studies that are not supported by the data, methods, and results.

-Again, because of the breadth of FTC’s review and the draconian nature of FTC enforcement action and penalties, it is well worth having a healthcare lawyer who understands FTC law review all advertising and marketing claims before making those claims public.
-That means legal counsel should conduct a thorough review of the website, social media sites, and other online as well as physical marketing materials before these materials are disseminated.
+Again, because of the breadth of the FTC’s review and the draconian nature of the FTC’s enforcement action and penalties, it is well worth having a healthcare lawyer who understands the FTC’s review of all advertising and marketing claims before making those claims public.
+That means legal counsel should conduct a thorough review of the website, social media sites, and other online and physical marketing materials before these materials are disseminated.

 FTC Also Initiates Enforcement for Deceptive Endorsements & Testimonials

-FTC does not allow such claims if they are deceptive or could not be substantiated if made directly.
+FTC does not allow such claims if they are deceptive or cannot be substantiated if made directly.

 FTC also cautions against misleading consumer endorsements: FTC states that an advertisement employing endorsements by one or more consumers about the performance of an advertised product or service will be interpreted as representing that the product or service is effective for the purpose depicted in the advertisement.